eemelierkheikki/Stockdata-Project/README.md

 Sources (so far)

 USA: EDGAR: database managed by SEC.
-Includes all necessary financial statements from public US companies
+Includes all necessary financial statements from public US companies.
+Huge credit to @GGRusty for publishing clean code for working with the EDGAR API.